FryBanzie109/Chat-Engine-update-demo/README.md

    node -v
    ```

-   if you haven't install it yet, you can install it on
+   if you haven't install it yet, you can install it on:

    https://docs.npmjs.com/downloading-and-installing-node-js-and-npm